 It arrests development in the expert, who remains trapped by his over-the-shoulder glance of longing for validation from those he has left behind.
 It breeds confused contempt and resentment in the novice.

 The novice’s contempt is rarely pure Dunning-Kruger.
+The Expert Beginner is the organizational crystallization of this dynamic: an Advanced Beginner who plateaus, declares the plateau mastery, and then uses institutional authority to make the genuine expert’s perspective illegitimate.
 More often, the false confidence contains an element of reaction formation — a defense against a subconsciously perceived threat to self-esteem.
 The novice does not just fail to understand.
 He is motivated not to understand, because understanding would require admitting he was wrong in a way that costs him status.

 This maps onto neediness at the epistemic level.
 The expert who needs the novice to validate his expertise is running the same pattern as the needy person who needs external approval to feel okay.
 The resignation the expert needs is structurally identical to self-acceptance — stopping the pursuit of validation and accepting that understanding may never arrive from the direction you are looking.